 Riot Fest Anti-Harassment Policy

 Riot Fest believes everyone should feel safe during the music festival.
 We will help maintain this by not tolerating harmful behaviors, which may include non-consensual touching or verbal harassment.
-If a participant chooses to break these policies they may be removed from the fest.
-If someone or something makes you feel uncomfortable or unsafe, no matter how minor it may seem, please do not stay silent.
-You can report it to any Riot Fest staff member and they will follow your lead and work with you to try to make sure it does not happen again and that you continue to feel safe at our festival.
+If a participant chooses to break these policies, they may be removed from the festival grounds and/or be banned from attending in the future.

 Riot Fest has a ZERO TOLERANCE POLICY for harassment of any kind, including but not limited to: race, color, national origin, gender, gender identity, gender presentation, sexual orientation, age, body size, disability, appearance, religion, citizenship, pregnancy.